British Columbia’s marine life is amazingly rich. In fact, most of BC’s overall biodiversity occurs in the ocean.

 National Marine Conservation Area in Southern Georgia Strait

 Since 2003, Parks Canada has been conducting a feasibility study to create a National Marine Conservation Area (NMCA) in the southern Strait of Georgia.
 NMCAs are a form of protection under the National Marine Conservation Areas Act, which was passed in 2002.
 The Act is intended to protect marine wildlife and habitat by establishing large zoned ocean areas, managed for multiple uses but protected with environmental objectives.
+In 2023, the Government of Canada announced a new policy to guide the establishment and management of national marine conservation areas (NMCAs), built on collaboration and co-management with Indigenous peoples, while prioritizing the protection of marine ecosystems and biodiversity.

 The most stringent protections offered by an NMCA might include no-fishing and/or no-trespass zones, while in other areas only the extraction of non-renewable resources might be prohibited while other activities continue as usual.